 - 'Their Foreordained Work as Mothers and Nurses of Children': Henry Maudsley and the Cultural Adaptation of Late-Victorian Gendered Psycho-Medical Theory, North American Victorian Studies Association Conference, 2018

-- The Female Mind in the Periodical Press: Henry Maudsley's 'Sex in Mind and in Education' and the Sociological Application of Psycho-Medical Theory, The Leeds Library 250th Anniversary Conference, 2018
+- The Female Mind in the Periodical Press: Henry Maudsley's 'Sex in Mind and in Education' and the Sociological Application of Psycho-Medical Theory, The Leeds Library 250th Anniversary Conference, 2018 (I also participated on the organising committee for this conference)

 - The Case of the Madwoman: Deconstructing Gendered Theories about Female Mental Illness within Nineteenth-Century Psycho-Medical Writing, British Society for the History of Science Postgraduate Conference, 2017